KazariEX/dxup/packages/nuxt/README.md

 ## Features

 - Update references when renaming auto imported component files
+- Go to definition for dynamic imports with glob patterns
 - Go to definition for nitro routes in data fetching methods
 - Go to definition for runtime config
 - [@dxup/unimport](/packages/unimport)